Visualize Colors

 Figure 8: Default Tableau blue color and corresponding bar chart.

 The RGB color space follows from the physical characteristics of how a computer screen displays color.
 But computer screens are not people.
-Unfortunately, engineering specifications of physical hardware do not directly translate into uniform human perception of colors.
-For example, there is no straightforward way to systematically vary colors and maintain the same levels of brightness with RGB colors.
-How we perceive color and how computer monitors display color are two distinct processes, which suggests the need for another color space.
+Engineering specifications of physical hardware do not directly translate into uniform human perception of color.
+For example, there is no straightforward way to systematically vary RGB colors while maintaining the same perceived brightness.
+How people perceive color and how computer monitors display color are distinct processes, which suggests the need for another color space.

 HCL Color Space

-The generally preferred specification of colors for data visualization is the HCL color space1, defined by three values that express colors as we perceive color, according to:
+The generally preferred specification of colors for data visualization is the HCL color space,1 defined by three values that correspond more closely to how people perceive color:

-1 More technically, the polar coordinates of the CIE-LUV color space
+1 More technically, HCL represents the polar coordinates of the CIE-LUV color space.

-1. Hue - the color name as positioned on a rainbow
+1. Hue - the color name, positioned around a color wheel

-2. Chroma - intensity of color from gray to saturated
+2. Chroma - the intensity of color, ranging from gray to saturated

-Lighter, brighter areas of a visualization appears to “irradiate” into an adjoining darker area.
+Lighter, brighter areas of a visualization can appear to spread into adjoining darker areas, making the lighter areas seem larger or more visually prominent.

-The visualizations in Figure 9 leverage two pre-existing color sequences available from the lessR getColors() function, rainbow from Base R and rainbow_hcl from the colorspace package.
+The visualizations in Figure 9 compare two pre-existing color sequences available through the lessR getColors() function: rainbow from Base R and rainbow_hcl from the colorspace package.
 Figure 9(a) illustrates the irradiation illusion.
-The red bar is more vivid than the light green bar.
-Figure 9(b) demonstrates the visual consistency of HCL colors that vary the hue while maintaining approximately the same chroma and luminance.
-These HCL colors minimize the irradiation illusion and unintentional focus on part of the visualization to the detriment of the rest.
+The red bar appears more vivid and visually dominant than the light green bar.
+Figure 9(b) demonstrates the greater visual consistency of HCL colors, which vary hue while maintaining approximately the same chroma and luminance.
+These HCL colors reduce the irradiation illusion and minimize unintended emphasis on one part of the visualization at the expense of the rest.

 getColors("rainbow")